Maps-Messaging/demo_viasat/README.md

           flowControl: 0
 ```

-Please not the **port** should match your communications port to use.
-Maps should autodetect the version of the modem to use.
+Please note the **port** should match the communications port you intend to use.
+Maps will attempt to autodetect the modem version.

-To then configure the weather statistics events to be processed and sent add
+To configure the weather statistics events to be processed and sent, add:

 ```yaml
       - name: "Weather stats upload"